zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 1. [Download the project starter](https://drive.google.com/file/d/1o3KWOKqs6ul1FETnRRZRlu_itpDCwAEs/view?usp=drive_link).
 2. Run `npm i` in the top-level folder to install all dependencies.
-3. This project supports 0-setup back-end.
-Try running the back-end with `npm run dev:mem` in the `server` folder.
-It should start up a development server with a PostgreSQL-like in-memory database.
-4. We recommend to work with your actual PostgreSQL database.
-Setup `.env` files in the `client` and `server` folders based on `.env.example` files.
+3. Setup `.env` files in the `client` and `server` folders based on `.env.example` files.
-5. Start the front-end and back-end development servers by running `npm run dev` in the `client` and `server` folders.
+4. Start the front-end and back-end development servers by running `npm run dev` in the `client` and `server` folders.
-6. Explore the app's UI.
+5. Explore the app's UI.
 It is a minimal Vue 3 app built with [Flowbite components](https://flowbite-vue.com/) and [Tailwind CSS](https://tailwindcss.com/).

 It has a minimal front-end design sufficient to communicate the main user flow.
 This part focuses on the back end and connecting our front end to the back end.
 We do not expect you to do any design work here.

 There are a few minor gotchas with cross-package type safety.

 - Sometimes, TypeScript might not immediately pick up the type changes.
 You might need to jump to the file exporting a type for TypeScript to pick up the changes.
 If that does not help, you might need to run "Developer: Reload Window" in the VS Code command palette.
 Your mileage may vary.
 - It relies on the back end to provide the correct types.
 If the back end is not type-safe, the front end will also not be type-safe.
-Unfortunately, TypeORM has issues with type safety for relations, so we must be careful.
-To ensure output type safety, we could add [output validators](https://trpc.io/docs/server/validators#output-validators).
-- Zod strips out additional properties.
-We can chain `.strict()` after our Zod schema to explicitly throw an error for passed-in additional properties.
-This is not reflected in the TypeScript types.

 A few notes on the starter project:

 - You can navigate through the existing front-end code without any authentication.
 It does not make any calls to the back end yet.
 You could provide random credentials, and it would pretend to log you in.
 - You should reuse and adapt your existing code from the previous exercises.
 - It includes various helper functions that you might find helpful - `entities/tests/fakes.ts`, `tests/utils/**`.
 However, you are not required to use them.
-- The project exposes [pg-mem](https://github.com/oguimbal/pg-mem) instead of SQLite in-memory database for tests and running the project with `npm run dev:mem`. `pg-mem` more closely resembles a proper PostgreSQL database and is more suitable for testing.
-- By default, the server `npm run test` sets `DB_TYPE=pg-mem` and runs tests on the fake in-memory PostgreSQL database.
-However, the project is flexible enough to run tests and the main application in any configuration.
-You can run `npm run test:db` to run tests against your configured PostgreSQL development database instead.
-You might need to write your tests slightly differently to make them work with a real database.

 ## Recommended approach